veegee/react_challenge/README.md

 the maximum frequency of network requests to 300ms.
 The pagination and data packing mechanism for the details page is reused.

+History is preserved automatically by the React router, so no additional manipulation is required for the back/forward buttons to work as expected.

 **Details Page**